Cops show up at eagles fan's home after worrying social media post

 Officials confirmed that calls like these are treated as potential mental health emergencies until proven otherwise.
 In this case, officers determined there was no threat and left without incident.
 “We always err on the side of caution when someone expresses distress online,” a police spokesperson said, noting that the response was part of standard welfare check protocol.

-Cops show up at eagles fan's home after worrying social media post - photo authorized for use by and/or licensed by shore news network
+Photo: cops show up at eagles fan's home after worrying social media post

 Mental health advocates say the situation underscores how emotional outbursts on social media can be misinterpreted and lead to real-world interventions.
 While the response may have seemed overcautious, experts emphasize that it’s better to investigate than risk ignoring a genuine cry for help.